italia/spid-cie-oidc-docs/docs/en/token_endpoint.rst

 	 **aud**: URL of the OP Token Endpoint.

-	 **iat**: UNIX Timestamp with the time of the JWT generation, coded as NumericDate as indicated in :rfc:`7519`.
+	 **iat**: UNIX Timestamp with the time of the JWT issuance, coded as NumericDate as indicated in :rfc:`7519`.

 	 **exp**: UNIX Timestamp with the expiry time of the JWT, coded as NumericDate as indicated in :rfc:`7519`.